juniorohanyere/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 101-clean_emacs script deletes all files in the current working directory that ends with the character ~ The 102-tree script creates the directories welcome/, welcome/to/, and welcome/to/school in the current working directory The 103-commas script lists all files and directories of the current directory, separated by commas (,)
+The 101-clean_emacs script deletes all files in the current working directory that ends with the character ~ The 102-tree script creates the directories welcome/, welcome/to/, and welcome/to/school in the current working directory The 103-commas script lists all files and directories of the current directory, separated by commas (,) The school.mgc script can be used with the command file to detect School data files.
+And the School data types always contain the string SCHOOL at offset 0